Jerry R. Balentine, DO, FACEP

 - Can malaria reoccur after treatment?

-- Over 200 million cases of malaria occurred worldwide in 2010.
+- More than 198 million cases of malaria occurred worldwide in 2013.

 - About 1,500 cases are diagnosed in the U.S. each year, usually in travelers returning from endemic areas.